SafUmmSul91/Like_I_Said_Try_Again/README.md

 * Mentor D.Vlaanderen for giving me tips and spotting typo's last minute

+* Code Institute:
-* Code Institute for their support and for giving me a much appreciated and needed extention.
+1. for their support and for giving me a much appreciated and needed extention.
+2. Sample C.V.